Your Biggest Compliance Risk Is the One You Don’t See Coming

 Owners, compliance officers, or designated privacy and security leads typically oversee the process.
 Even in solo practices, responsibility cannot be delegated away.

-What should happen after the Security Risk Assessment is completed?
+What should happen after the Security Risk Analysis is completed?

 Risk management and ongoing monitoring must follow.